Kipparis/tutorials/english/README.md

 happens for a reason.
 Bob __is watching__ TV. -- __watch__ = an action verb.
 I watch something
 for a long time, but I look at something for a short time.
 I'm in my apartment.
 I'm trying to study.
-I __hear__ msic from the next apartment.
+I __hear__ music from the next apartment.
 The music is loud. -- __hear__ = a nonaction verb.
 Hearing is unplanned act.
 It expresses a physical reaction
 I'm in my apartment.
 I'm studying.
 I have a tape recorder.
 I __am